deep-security/chef-agent/README.md

 To enable a custom cookbook:

-1. From within your stack, click the "Stack Settings" button
+1. From within your stack, click the "Stack Settings" button.
-1. On the stack setting page, click the blue "Edit" button
+1. On the stack setting page, click the blue "Edit" button.
-1. Slide the "Use custom Chef cookbooks" toggle to "Yes"
+1. Slide the "Use custom Chef cookbooks" toggle to "Yes".
-1. Set the follow:
+1. Set the input fields as follow:
 	- "Repository type": *git*
 	- "Repository URL": *https://github.com/deep-security/chef.git*
-1. Click the blue "Save" button
+1. Click the blue "Save" button.
-1. On the "Deployments" page for your stack, click the gray "Run Command" button
+1. On the "Deployments" page for your stack, click the gray "Run Command" button.

-If you have existing instances running, do the following;
+If you have existing instances running, do the following:

-1. Select "Update Custom Cookbooks" from the "Command" drop-down
+1. Select "Update Custom Cookbooks" from the "Command" drop-down.
-1. Click the blue, "Update Custom Cookbooks" button to run the command
+1. Click the blue, "Update Custom Cookbooks" button to run the command.

 In the Layers section of the OpsWorks Management Console, for your layer;

-1. Click Recipes
+1. Click Recipes.
-1. Under "Custom Recipes", in the "*Configuration*" life cycle enter **deep-security-agent::default**
+1. Under "Custom Recipes", in the "*Configuration*" life cycle enter **deep-security-agent::default**.
-1. Click the General Settings section
+1. Click the General Settings section.
-1. In the "Custom JSON" section, enter the necessary recipe settings
+1. In the "Custom JSON" section, enter the necessary recipe settings.

-The recipe settings will be along the lines of;
+The recipe settings will be along the lines of:

 ```javascript
 {